Sharp Gaussian upper bounds for Schr\"odinger heat kernel on gradient shrinking Ricci solitons: Preliminaries

 \section{Preliminaries}

 In this section, we summarize some basic facts about Schr\"odinger heat kernels and gradient shrinking Ricci solitons.
-First we present some basic results regarding the Schr\"odinger heat kernel on manifolds.
-Recall that, according to Theorem 24.40 of \cite{[Choweta]}, we have the existence of the Schr\"odinger heat kernel on Riemannian manifolds. \begin{theorem} Let $(M,g)$ be a complete Riemannian manifold.
-If smooth function $Q(x)$ on manifold $(M,g)$ is bounded, then there exists a unique smooth minimal positive fundamental solution $H^{Q}(x,y,t)$ for the heat-type operator $\partial_t-\Delta+Q$. \end{theorem}
+First we recall some basic results regarding the Schr\"odinger heat kernel on manifolds.
+According to Theorem 24.40 of \cite{[Choweta]}, we have the existence of the Schr\"odinger heat kernel on manifolds. \begin{theorem} Let $(M,g)$ be a complete Riemannian manifold.
+If a given smooth function $Q(x)$ on manifold $(M,g)$ is bounded, then there exists a unique smooth Schr\"odinger heat kernel $H^{Q}(x,y,t)$ for the operator $-\Delta+Q$. \end{theorem}

-As in the classical case, the Schr\"odinger heat kernel $H^{Q}(x,y,t)$ can be regarded as the limit of the Dirichlet Schr\"odinger heat kernels on a sequence of exhausting subsets in $M$; see \cite{[Choweta]}.
+Similar to the classical heat kernel case, the Schr\"odinger heat kernel $H^{Q}(x,y,t)$ can be regarded as the limit of the Dirichlet Schr\"odinger heat kernels on a sequence of exhausting subsets in $M$; see \cite{[Choweta]}.
 The idea of the proof is as follows.
 Let $\Omega_1\subset\Omega_2\subset...\subset M$ be an exhaustion of relatively compact domains with smooth boundary in $(M,g)$.
-In each $\Omega_k$, $k=1,2...$, we can construct the Dirichlet heat kernel $H_{\Omega_k}^{Q}(x,y,t)$ for the heat-type operator $\partial_t-\Delta+Q$.
+In each $\Omega_k$, $k=1,2...$, we can construct the Dirichlet heat kernel $H_{\Omega_k}^{Q}(x,y,t)$ for the operator $-\Delta+Q$.
 By the maximum principle we have

 and